-I won’t go into much more description about this one as Emma has written a beautifully detailed blog post about it, but I will say that it was extremely realistic and exciting to watch.
+It was extremely realistic and exciting to watch.
 At times it was also pretty gruesome.
 We were sitting just along and up from the emperor, who was commanding the activities and who also decided, with the swift movement of his hand across his neck, which prisoners lived or died.
-The Roman soldier down in the arena duly carried out the order and the whole thing was so realistic that Emma turned to me and said, in a pleading voice “They didn’t really just kill that prisoner, did they?”
-In fact, Megan was so traumatised by having seen these ‘executions’ (it happened about three times right in front us, complete with spurting blood!) that she didn’t want to go to the next show at all.
+The Roman soldier down in the arena duly carried out the order and the whole thing was so realistic that E turned to me and said, in a pleading voice “They didn’t really just kill that prisoner, did they?”
+In fact, M was so traumatised by having seen these ‘executions’ (it happened about three times right in front us, complete with spurting blood!) that she didn’t want to go to the next show at all.

 Revolutionary epic that packs a political punch